Skrievo/Skrievo-Alert/README.md

-# skrievo_alert — Alarm / Alert system for VORP
+# Akrievo Alert — Alert system for VORP

 This repository contains `skrievo_alert`, a small server-side alert system for VORP-based servers.
 It allows sending notifications and temporary blips to players or job groups.